-In a mason jar, plastic container or bowl, layer oats, milk, ground flaxseed or chia seeds, Greek yogurt, honey, peanut butter and banana.
+In a mason jar, plastic container or bowl, layer oats, milk, flaxseed, yogurt, honey, peanut butter and banana.
 Stir to combine and refrigerate overnight.

 In the morning, eat it cold or heat it in the microwave for a warm oatmeal.

 The ground flaxseed can be substituted with chia seeds.